osu-cs340-ecampus/nodejs-starter-app/Step 6 - Dynamically Filling Dropdowns and Adding a Search Box/README.md

 Seems complicated, but really it's the matter of executing one extra query before we render our webpage.
 This section will show you how to populate a dropdown `<select>` HTML element with meaningful values for Planets instead of just having the user manually type in the ID of the Planet.

-We will also cover adding a search feature to the page so that you can filter the results in your table.
+We will also cover adding a search feature to the page so that you can filter the results in your table and an extra bonus to make your data more meaningful.

 # Dynamic Dropdown